qasim-at-tci/MagicNumber/README.rst

 - Game selects one (1) random "magic" number.
 - Player has five (5) attempts to guess "magic" number.
-- Game provides feedback as to how close player's guess is to "magic" number, tracking rounds.
+- Game provides feedback as to how close player's guess is to "magic" number, tracking attempts.

 Change Log
 ----------